 Why does my knee hurt?

-Occurs when the knee joint is subjected to more strain than it can handle, which can lead to inflammation and pain.
+Occurs when the knee joint is subjected to more stress than it can handle, which can lead to inflammation and pain.
 This is common in athletes or people who have recently increased their physical activity.

 Inflammatory conditions